cryptimeleon/subzero/de.upb.crypto.zeroknowledge.parent/de.upb.crypto.zeroknowledge.web/WebRoot/README.md

 #### Witness list
 The witness list follows any user defined functions.
-It is a comma delimited list of witness names enclosed in parentheses, ending with an optional semicolon.
+It is a comma-delimited list of witness names enclosed in parentheses, ending with an optional semicolon.
 A witness name starts with a letter, can contain letters and numbers, can contain at most 1 underscore, and can contain any number of terminating single quotes.

 ```(x1, x2, x3, x4, x5);```